learn-co-curriculum/react-hooks-lists-and-keys-lab/README.md

 ## Deliverables

-It's recommended that you run `npm start` and work on this in the browser **before** running tests - try to get your app to match the demo!
+It's recommended that you run `npm start` and work on this in the browser **before** running tests &mdash; try to get your app to match the demo!
 Once you've built out the components below, run `npm test` or `learn test` to see if your code passes the tests.

 ### NavBar